jpfulton/blog/content/blog/2023-07-09-gatsby-og-images/index.md

-**Note:** This `gatsby-node.js` file was converted in an earlier series of commits to [ES module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) for better compatability with the
+**Note:** This `gatsby-node.js` file was converted in an earlier series of commits to [ES module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) for better compatibility with the
 [MDX plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx)
 in Gatsby v5+.
 The extension of the file was changed to `.mjs` as a result.